 - plus some money for a trip to the book store later this week!

-If you want to modify it and not use a camera, just ask them to point out which items fit each of the categories on the page.
+To modify the hunt so you won’t need a camera, just ask kids to point out which item fits each of the items on the list.

-The hardest one (I think) is something rainbow — but someone in your home probably has some rainbow clothing or maybe there’s a picture of a rainbow somewhere.
+One of the hardest clues is “something rainbow”.
+But someone in your home probably has some rainbow clothing or maybe there’s a picture of a rainbow somewhere.

 Watch out for the “someone being mischievous” clue — you never know what kids will get into to get a good photo for that one!

-The item that’s the most fun to find?
+Which item is the most fun to find?

 The kids doing an Irish jig!

 If they’re taking photos – videotape that one 😉

 If you do the hunt ON St. Patrick’s Day, remind your kids to wear green or they may get pinched!

 Grab your copy of the St. Patrick’s Day Scavenger Hunt here!